crazyoptimist/crazyoptimist-github-io/content/post/2020/how-to-use-jenkins-a-basic-way.md

 {{< gist crazyoptimist e8836cee62dc52a05a94cbcbb6783a09 >}}

-Let's go for  password login for deployment, noting that it's not the most secure way, but just for simplicity. ;)
+We are going to use password login for automatic deployment, note that it's not the most secure way, but for simplicity for now.

 ### CHANGE SSH PORT - FOR DESTINATION SERVER